 \subsubsection{Initialization ($x_{t_0}$)}

-When a specific timestep $T$ is sampled, the intermediate steps leading up to $T$ are indexed as $i$.
-At the initial time-step $i=0$, the source image $x_A$ is directly passed into the generator $q_{\phi_i}$.
+When a specific time step $T$ is sampled, the intermediate steps leading up to $T$ are indexed as $i$.
+At the initial time step $i=0$, the source image $x_A$ is directly passed into the generator $q_{\phi_i}$.
 This serves as the starting point for the synthesis toward the target image $x_B$.
-Therefore, the input image of the $q_{\phi_i}$ is denoted as:
+Therefore, the input to $q_{\phi_i}$ is denoted as: